How to Find Balance Between Web Design Trends and SEO

-The solution to the problem seems obvious enough: don’t focus on either SEO or web design at the expense of the other.
-This is easier said than done, however.
-As we have mentioned, the web is full of articles which glorify the two as the be-all end-all solution to all your digital marketing needs.
+Don’t focus on either SEO or web design at the expense of the other.
+The web is full of articles that glorify the two as the be-all-end-all solution to all your digital marketing needs.
 This brings us to the main point of this article.
 Namely, we have attempted to provide a more balanced view of how SEO and web design should be implemented for the best possible results.
 To find out more about the pitfalls of focusing too much on either SEO or web-design, as well as how to adopt a more measured approach to digital marketing which includes both in equal measure, please keep on reading.

 Focusing Too Much On SEO